IntForOut/sham-wah/README.md

     - A predefined query panel highlighting digital assets linked to human activities
     - A panel with hard coded data for demonstration purposes
   - A graph neighborhood view on the right
+    - Click a node to open its information panel and view detailed metadata
+    - Double‑click a node to expand or collapse its node neighbors

 More features will be added as development continues.
 You can also follow progress on the [github's project](https://github.com/users/vanou-suerte/projects/5)